Fractional Quantum Hall States of the $\mathcal{A}$ phase in the Second Landau Level

-The topological order of the $\mathcal{A}$-phase in the SLL for $\nu = 1/2$ state is distinct \cite{das_2022_AnomalousReentrantQuantum} from the competing conventional MR Pfaffian, its particle-hole conjugate anti-Pfaffian, and particle-hole symmetric Pfaffian orders.
-A physical interpretation of the proposed trial wave function \cite{das_2022_AnomalousReentrantQuantum} for this phase is that the composite bosons (CBs)--bound-state of an electron with one unit of flux quantum-- divide themselves into two groups, CBs in each group is noninteracting and condense while the CBs between two groups repulse each other such that they feel zeros of order two at each other's position.
-In this letter, we generalize this in terms of dividing each group into a number of sectors and fixing a number of zeros between a pair of CBs belonging to different groups.
-If each group is divided into $n$ fictitious sectors with an equal number of CBs, each CB of a sector feels $2(m-2)$ zeros at the positions of other CBs of a sector and $2(m-1)$ zeros at the positions of CBs at all other $(n-1)$ sectors in the other group, the corresponding FQHE state forms at the filling factor
+As described in Ref.~\onlinecite{das_2023_AnomalousReentrantQuantum}, the proposed wavefunction for $\nu = 1/2$ state in the SLL is interpreted as follows.
+The composite bosons (CBs)--bound-state of an electron with one unit of flux quantum-- divide themselves into two groups, CBs in each group is noninteracting and condense while the CBs between two groups repulse each other such that they feel zeros of order two at each other's position.
+In this letter, we generalize this in terms of dividing each group into a number of sectors and fixing a number of zeros between a pair of CBs belonging to two groups.
+Consider $ n $ fictitious sectors with an equal number of CBs in each of the two groups.
+Next, each CB of any sector of one group feels $ 2(m-2) $ zeros and $ 2(m-1) $ zeros at the positions of the CBs of one of the sectors and the remaining $ (n-1) $ sectors, respectively, in the other group.
+This fixation of zeros leads to the formation of FQHE states in the filling factor sequence